kaysal/training/codelab19/README.md

 ```

 ### Troubleshooting
-1. `terraform destroy` command in the `remove.sh` script might not work if you make manual changes to your infrastructure outside terraform; and those changes have a dependency on initial infrastructure created by terraform.
-You will have to manually remove all additional infrastructure added outside terraform; and then run the `remove.sh` script again.
+1. `terraform destroy` command in the `remove.sh` script will generally not work after GCP resources are added to the lab base config deployed by terraform.
+To fix this, complete the lab cleanup section to remove all configuration deployed for the lab and then run the `remove.sh` script again.
-2. Terraform API call error `googleapi: Error 403: Access Not Configured`
+2. Terraform API call error `googleapi: Error 403: Access Not Configured`.
 If all required APIs are not activated, you might get an error similar to the following when running the labs using the terraform script:
 ```
 * google_compute_network.network: Error creating Network: googleapi: Error 403: Access Not Configured.
 Compute Engine API has not been used in project [PROJECT_ID] before or it is disabled...